shovanguni207/Hollow-Crown/README.md

 Grimoire (authoring tool)

 1.Multi-tale library manager (open, rename, duplicate, export, delete).

 2.Passage editor with accordion-style choice cards.

 3.Item registry with autocomplete for requirements/grants.

 4.Live playtesting from within the editor.

 5.JSON import/export per tale.

 6.Backward-compatible migration for older save data.

 **Usage**

 1.Play the built-in tale directly from the main screen.

 2.Write your own: open the Grimoire from the main menu, create a new tale, and add passages.
-Each passage can define choices that link to other passages, optionally requiring or granting inventory items.
+Each passage can define choices that link to other passages optionally requiring or granting inventory items.

 3.Playtest a tale in progress at any point from within the Grimoire.

 4.Export a tale to a `.json` file to back it up or share it; import a `.json` file to load one back in.

 **Data Model**